-Blockchain logistics has managed to break through and achieve enterprise adoption.
 As I browse through the supermarket, I often notice how much more retailers charge for sustainable products.
-But after spending time around blockchain enthusiasts, I have to question everything.
-How can I know that that cage-free chicken had a calm, fulfilling life?
+But after spending time in the blockchain space, I have to question everything.
+How can I know that that wild salmon came from pristine waters?
 Is the ground beef as fresh as the label says?
 Is it beef at all?

 Trust issues aside, logistics and supply chain management is notoriously complex — some argue opaque.
-Retailers are starting to incorporate blockchain logistics tools to track products and contain outbreaks of food-borne illness.
+Retailers are starting to test blockchain to track products and quickly react to outbreaks of food-borne illness.
 Consumers, as well as retailers, will benefit from greater transparency and trust blockchain logistics brings to the industry.

 Food fraud is a persistent problem in our globalized food supply.
 Unscrupulous suppliers sometimes pass off cheaper fish for more expensive varieties.
 Occasionally it’s a different species altogether.
 Meat adulteration can offend religious sensibilities, or worse, threaten public health.
 Despite heavy-handed labeling laws in places such as the European Union, food scandals, recalls, waste and fraudulent labeling still plague the food supply.